yinyicao/bootclasspath/README.md

 README
 ======

-Demo app to show how to use java `-Xbootclasspath/a` option.
+Demo app to show how to override mappers of jar.

 How to run
 ----------